 When you have money in an IRA, you are allowed to begin taking withdrawals once you’ve reached age 59½.
 But sometimes you’d like to take your money out earlier… and you’ve probably already discovered that there is a 10% penalty for taking funds out of your IRA early, right?
 So – is there a way to avoid that penalty?
 Perhaps as a first time homebuyer.

 There are several ways to withdraw IRA funds without penalty, as a matter of fact.
-There are several sections of the Internal Revenue Code that deal with these early distributions – including 72(t) (which we’ll cover in depth in another post), first time homebuyer, high medical expenses (including medical insurance), disability, and others.
-We’ll explain the first time homebuyer option in this post, and cover the remainder of the exceptions in other posts.
+There are several sections of the Internal Revenue Code that deal with these early distributions – including 72(t) which includes the first time homebuyer exception.
+We’ll explain the first time homebuyer exception in this post.

 First Time Homebuyer